Agnate/qlik-rest-api/README.md

 **General system design:**

  - Anyone can create a User account (and be assigned an API key).
- - Users can view all Messages in the system using their API key.
+ - Anyone can view Messages in the system.
  - Users can only create, update, and delete their own Messages using their API key.

 **Notes about current implementation:**